Diphasiastrum digitatum: Uses

-Clubmosses or Lycophytes evolved about 410 million years ago as one of the earliest groups of vascular plants.

 Diphasiastrum digitatum has uses such as medicinal, pyrotechnic, and decorative purposes.
 Club moss spores and teas from plant leaves have been used since ancient times in both American Indian and European cultures.
 Medicinal uses included treating urinary tract problems, diarrhea and other digestive tract problems; relieving headaches and skin ailments; and inducing labor in pregnancy.
 In some cultures, the spores have been purported to be an aphrodisiac.
 The spores repel water and have been used as a powder on skin rashes and even on baby bottoms, and to treat wounds.
 Spores have been used historically as coating for pills, and in the Americas and Europe as fabric dyes.
 Spores are also highly flammable due to their high content of oil.
 They have been used culturally for ceremonial purposes when medicine men tossed the spores into a fire for a flash of light.
 The spores ignite with a bright flash of light and were used in flash photography, in stage productions, in fireworks and in chemistry labs.
 It is used for mainly bladder disorders, kidney disorders and other conditions, although more evidence is needed regarding effectiveness and safety.